A RESPONSIVE AND DYNAMIC INSTITUTION

 COMMENTARY ON THE RULES

-Delos emphasises four features of its Rules, which are designed to promote time and cost efficiency in the resolution of disputes through arbitration, and which distinguish it from other arbitration institutions.
+Delos emphasises five features of its Rules, which are designed to promote time and cost efficiency in the resolution of disputes through arbitration, and which distinguish it from other arbitration institutions.
 These features – known as principles – interlink in order to align the interests of Delos, arbitrators and counsel with the business needs of its users.

 DELOS PRINCIPLE 1 focuses on the active conduct of proceedings by arbitrators, as distinguished from a purely adversarial model.
 Arbitrators are encouraged to (i) make early efforts at identifying the key issues in dispute and anticipate the post-hearing phase of the case, (ii) tailor the procedure accordingly, (iii) be proactive during the arbitration and (iv) make use, where appropriate, of interim decisions on the allocation of costs.

-In doing so, arbitrators must take account of (i) the value of the dispute, (ii) the complexity of the issues, (iii) the importance of the dispute to any ongoing relationship between the parties and (iv) the time-limit set by Delos for submitting a draft of their award (be it interim, partial or final), known as a Time Notice.
+In doing so, arbitrators must take account of (i) the value of the dispute, (ii) the complexity of the issues, (iii) the importance of the dispute to any ongoing relationship between the parties and (iv) the time-limit set by Delos for submitting a draft of their award (be it interim, partial or final) for scrutiny, known as a Time Notice.

 The Rules provide indicative times for the Time Notice of 60 days for disputes with a value up to EUR 200,000, 120 days if the value is within EUR 5 million, 180 days if the value is between EUR 5 million and EUR 40 million, and 240 days otherwise for disputes with a value in excess of EUR 40 million (see Rules Appendix 7).